WaltGurley/EarthForm/README.md

-EarthSurfaceModeler
+LandForm
 ===================

-Interactive program using geomorphological modeling to teach earth processes
+Interactive program using geomorphological modeling to teach earth processes.